zchristianl/namecheap-ssl-install/automatic.md

 ![1 - cpanelhome](https://user-images.githubusercontent.com/6568643/206921495-a3569be5-76ab-4cd2-9800-a6628972c6af.png)
 <br>

-2. Locate the appropriate name from the list and select Install or Renew, whichever is applicable.
+2. Locate the appropriate name from the list and select `Install` or `Renew`, whichever is applicable.
 ![install screen](https://user-images.githubusercontent.com/6568643/206922392-8a58a234-9b20-4cd7-a47c-a113ea1665f2.png)
 🟨 If the desired domain is not listed, check to make sure you're on the correct hosting package for the domain.
 <br>